baerrito/duperfit/README.md

 ## Installation

-Clone the repository to your machine, then unzip the attached archive within your directory; this contains important template files.
-Note that these files can be fairly large (the largest, `allsne.pickle`, is over 150 MB).
-If you can't extract the archive, you can run create a `picklejar` directory within the install directory, and run the `tempsetup.py` script.
+Installation is as simple as cloning the repository to your machine.
 You will also need to set up your OS environment by setting the variable `DFDIR` to your installation directory, e.g. `export DFDIR=/home/mbaer/duperfit` with bash on my machine.
 One may add this to their `.bashrc` file if they so desire.

 ## Execution